 - Whiteboard videos are fast-paced: make sure the audience can follow.
 Drawings unfold quickly as they follow the voice-over.
 Remember that they will only bring real added value if the viewer can follow their logic – and ‘decrypt’ them as fast as the camera moves!

 - Make sure the images are connected.
-The drawing coming to life on screen is a narrative, and it needs to unfold as such – from a both logical and visual point of view.
-This will help understanding, and also create a more enjoyable experience for the viewer.
+The drawing coming to life on screen is a narrative, and it needs to unfold as such – from both logical and visual point of view.
+This will help to understand, and also create a more enjoyable experience for the viewer.

 - Add a joke here and there.
 The ‘scribe’ doesn’t always have to stick to the (spoken) script – in fact, it’s better when they don’t.
 It will make your audience react – and enjoy the video more – if the drawings occasionally contain some funny twist or a visual reference that makes them smile.